sundaramvivek10/sundaramvivek10/README.md

 - 👋 Hi, I’m Vivek Sundaram
-- 👀 I’m interested in python and C++ programming
+- 👀 I’m interested in Machine Learning and model development
+- Mainly program in python and C++
 - 🌱 I’m currently working on VOTCA-XTP development
 - Some of my side projects for fun are shown as repos in my profile